Punktum-dk/whois-rest-service-specification/README.md

 <a id="document-history"></a>
 ## Document History

+- 4.0 2021-08-26
+  - Added documentation on data retrieval for domain names offered from a waiting list introduced with service version 4.0.0

 - 3.1 2021-03-15
   - Added appendix on status values and clarified the explanation on status